Kenilworth (novel): Departures from historical fact

 Much of the novel gives a fair depiction of the Elizabethan court, although the circumstances of Amy Robsart's death from a fall are greatly altered, and also many other events are a product of Scott's imagination.
 The death of Amy Robsart had been the subject of speculation for more than 200 years, and in 1810 Cumnor Place was pulled down, it was said, solely in order to lay her ghost to rest.

 The reception at Kenilworth which provides the backdrop to the novel took place in 1575, and frequent references to how many years have passed since other events such as the Queen's accession, the deposition of Mary, Queen of Scots, and so forth, indicate that the novel is set in that year—but Amy Robsart died on 8 September 1560.
-Leicester's first marriage was not, in fact, a closely guarded secret; it was his secret marriage in September 1578 to Lettice Knollys (with whom he had flirted in 1565) that caused the Queen's anger in 1579.
+The novel in effect conflates Dudley/Leicester's first two marriages.
+His first marriage, to Amy Robsart, was not in fact a closely guarded secret at all, and had taken place in 1550 in the presence of King Edward VI; its progress remained very widely discussed in court circles over the next decade.
+It was his second marriage in September 1578 to Lettice Knollys (with whom he had flirted in 1565) that was secret and caused the Queen's anger when she found out about it in 1579.
+Robert Dudley, 1st Earl of Leicester only received his earldom in 1564, and during his first wife's lifetime was "Lord Robert Dudley".

 William Shakespeare, who was not even born until 1564, is mentioned in Chapter 17 as an adult and as being known at court, rubbing shoulders with Edmund Spenser, whose first major work The Shepheardes Calender was not published until 1579; and in Chapter 16, Queen Elizabeth even quotes from Troilus and Cressida, which was written around 1602.

 The character of Sir Nicolas Blount seems to be broadly based on Sir Christopher Blount, who was in fact an official in the household of the Earl of Essex.